 These alternatives are not zoning proposals, and any actual proposal could be a composite of the three recommendations.

-With the Seattle Center, we are hosting an open house and public hearing from 5 p.m. to 8 p.m. on August 4 at the Seattle Center Armory, Lofts 3 and 4.
-You will have an opportunity at this open house to learn more about the alternatives, ask questions, and provide public comment.
-(At this event, you may also learn about the upcoming Seattle Center and Uptown Strategic Parking Study, the emerging Uptown Arts & Cultural District, citywide housing affordability policies, and proposed transit improvements.)
+We co-hosted an open house and public hearing on August 4 at the Seattle Center Armory.
+Attendees had an opportunity to learn more about the alternatives, ask questions, and provide public comment.
+The upcoming Seattle Center and Uptown Strategic Parking Study, the emerging Uptown Arts & Cultural District, citywide housing affordability policies, and proposed transit improvements were among the other topics.

 Written public comment can be submitted until September 1 by writing to Jim Holmes.